aNtiTrust-38/repscraper/README.md

 - **Robust logging:** All errors and important events are logged to `logs/app.log` with rotation and retention (loguru)
 - **Secure secrets handling:** Secrets are never logged or exposed, verified by automated tests
 - [x] Reddit API integration: The RedditScraper now supports authenticated batch fetching from r/FashionReps, with error handling and batch size configuration per instructions.md.
 This is fully covered by integration tests using TDD.
+- [x] Persistent deduplication (SQLite) is now integrated into the batch workflow, ensuring no duplicate notifications across restarts.
+All core and integration tests pass except for expected failures.
+See CHANGELOG for details.

 **Detailed Requirements: See instructions.md sections 'Platform Priority Matrix' and 'Link Conversion Priority'**